xabbu42/Master/arbeit.md

 \label{defcut} is not a local prehistoric family.

 To handle terms $s⋅t$ in the next chapter an additional rule for modus ponens under $□$ is necessary.
-We therefore introduce here the new rule (□Cut) as follows:
+I therefore introduce here the new rule (□Cut) as follows:

 \Begin{definition}[(□Cut) rule]